rovermicrover/x4-extentiontemplate/README.md

 To publish run the publish.cmd with the first argument being the preview image.

 To update run the update.cmd with the first argument being the chnge text.

+# Why Host on Github?

+It is free to host a public repo on Github and the repo will never expire or be purged.
+You can not only host the raw files for the extention in the repo, but you can also host the release as an actually release file also.

+Github also has an industry leading system for managing issues and pull requests witch encourages issue reporting and collaboration.

+# Why do you suggest a CC0 Licence?

+No modder owns X4.
+For instance no modder owns the idea that bombers in X4 are missing something.
+Just because I published a mod that attempts to fix bombers doesn't mean that I own that issue, or hold dominion.

+In this spirit I personally attach a CC0 licence to all my mods so that everyone else in the community can use and build upon any mod I release.
+If someone else comes along and figures out a better way to improve bombers using my mod as a starting point with CC0 they are free to do so.
+My the best mod win, not the first mod.

 # Links